open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 8. Choose worker machines to run portals.
 These machines must be visible to clients.
 9. Edit the configuration items of portal in Release-<Version>/portal/portal.toml.
-    - Make sure the rabbit.port and rabbit.host point to the RabbitMQ server
+    - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
-    - Make sure the portal.networkInterface points to the correct network interface which the clients’ signaling and control messages are expected to connect through.
+    - Make sure the [portal.ip_address] or [portal.networkInterface] points to the correct network interface which the clients’ signaling and control messages are expected to connect through.
     - The [portal.roles.<role>] section defines the authorized action list for specific role and the [portal.roles.<role>.<action>] section defines the action attributes for this role.

 10. Run the portal on each machine with following commands: